WordPress.com Pricing 2026

 - Free tier: Yes

 WordPress.com offers 6 pricing tiers: Free, Personal, Premium, Business, Commerce, Enterprise.
-Standard paid plans include Free at $0/month, Personal at $4/month (billed annually), Premium at $8/month (billed annually).
+A free plan is available.
+Paid plans include Personal at $4/month (billed annually), Premium at $8/month (billed annually), Business at $25/month (billed annually).
 The Personal plan is personal websites and blogs.

 Compared to other content management system (cms) software, WordPress.com is positioned at the budget-friendly price point.